Travis200/Protein_Analysis/README.md

 This package allows analysis and display of proteins from Uniprot.

-Pipenv run python uniplot.py list - Returns a list of all proteins in the file.
+Pipenv run python uniplot.py list - Returns a list of all protein names in the file.

 Pipenv run python uniplot.py dump - Returns everything in the file.